thealphadollar/GSoC18Nephos/README.md

 You can also go [here](https://thealphadollar.github.io/NephosDevDocs/) to access it online.

 ## Tests
-In order for all code to be successful and well maintanable we write run to test out the code.
+In order for all code to be successful and well maintanable we run tests to test out the code.
 To do so run `pipenv run py.test`

 ## More Info
 For more information regarding using Nephos and how it works, [visit the wiki](https://www.github.com/thealphadollar/Nephos/wiki)